Pierre Karl Péladeau: Personal life

-Péladeau has a daughter, Marie (born 2000), from his previous relationship with Isabelle Hervet, a native of France.
+Péladeau has a daughter from his previous relationship with Isabelle Hervet, a native of France.

-He was in a long-term relationship with Julie Snyder, which produced two children, Thomas (born 2005) and Romy (born 2009).
+He was in a long-term relationship with Julie Snyder, which produced two children.
 Their separation was announced in December 2013, but the couple later reconciled and were married on 15 August 2015 in Quebec City, Quebec.
 They separated again in January 2016, less than five months after their marriage.
 They divorced in 2016.

 His girlfriend Marie-Christine Couture was discovered dead in October 2016 at her home in Montreal.
 Police theorize it was from suicide.

-Péladeau dated Lucie Laurier, a Canadian actress, for awhile.
+Péladeau dated Lucie Laurier, a Canadian actress, for a while.

-He is now in a relationship with model and artist Pascale Bourbeau.
-They have two boys, Henri Raphaël Péladeau Bourbeau, born on June 7, 2020, and Gabriel Péladeau Bourbeau, born on August 12, 2021.